Alexciao/bubblepopper/README.md

 Move through a field of bubbles, but be careful!
 Some have bombs in them.
 Avoid the bombs and find the goal (green bubble).
 You have a limited number of pops: use them wisely.
+Try to find the goal in the shortest time possible!

 Happy playing!